SwissDataScienceCenter/renku/docs/user/reproducibility.rst

 Renku helps you achieve the goal of fully reproducible data science by bundling together several technologies:

-* for keeping track of the lineage, our CLI relies heavily on the Common Workflow Language.
-Here you can learn more about our CWL integration {Add link}
+* for keeping track of the lineage, our CLI relies heavily on the Common Workflow Language. `Here <cwl.html>`_ you can learn more about our CWL integration
 * for version control, we rely on `git <https://git-scm.com/>`_
 * your project includes a container specification from day 1.
-Check out these docs to learn more about how we build images for your project and what we do with them {Add link}
+Check out these `docs <ci.html>`_ to learn more about how we build images for your project and what we do with them